-The initial phase will be at laboratory scale testing minimum of 150 formulations Catalysis and overall blowing agent amount will be adjusted to have among formulations a similar reactivity, free-rise density, and dimension stability.
+The initial phase will be at laboratory scale testing minimum of 110 formulations Catalysis and overall blowing agent amount will be adjusted to have among formulations a similar reactivity, free-rise density, and dimension stability.
 The results of initial phase will be analyzed in order to identify best combinations of polyols before the next phase.
-The second phase will use a Gusmer (Graco) type dispenser to spray 30 foam formulation and 3 samples from each formulation will be tested.
+The second phase, the system house will use a Gusmer (Graco) type dispenser to spray selected foam formulations to simulate real-world application.
+Three samples from each formulation will then be subjected to comprehensive tests.